TechAurelian2/techaurelian.com/src/flutterrandomcolortester/index.md

 ---
 title: Flutter Random Color Tester
-tcaSubtitle: "A Flutter test app that generates attractive random colors with the flutter_randomcolor Dart package"
+tcaSubtitle: "A Flutter test app that you can run in your browser to generate dozens or hundreds of attractive random colors."

 tags: [free, open-source, test-app, web, pwa]

 tcaHeroShowSectionName: false

-# tcaScreenshotSection: apps/helloworldcounters.njk
+tcaScreenshots: tests/flutterrandomcolortester.njk
 ---

 ## Overview